How to Find Declining Content in Google Search Console

 - Edit confidence: whether the page has obvious outdated or missing sections.

 A page with lost clicks, strong remaining impressions, and obvious missing sections is a better candidate than a page with no impressions and no clear search intent.
+If you need a repeatable scoring model, use the content refresh scorecard.

 Audit the chosen URL before rewriting